vckyou/Reforestation/README.md

-## A magician was driving down the street and then he turned into a driveway.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.